Fluffernuttersandwich/Better7D2DbyFNS/README.md

 20. "**Why aren't you on Reddit?
 You'd get more people trying your list.**"

-TL;DR version: Reddit is a mob of malding disgruntled peasants with pitchforks and torches who just want to piss on everything.
+TL;DR version: Not my scene.
+I hate doxxing, hive-mind, and how agrieved they are about everything.

 Blog Post version:

 Sure, I'd like more people to play Smorgasbord, but I really don't like that platform.

-I've lurked there in the past, and seen people get doxxed for wrong-think.
-That disgusts me.
+I've lurked there in the past, and seen people get doxxed for wrong-think for having a contrary opinion.
+That, disgusts me.

 Giving people like that a platform is like handing a loaded gun to a toddler.

 They have no civility, charity, nor nobility in what passes for their raisin souls.

-When I see someone post something they worked hard on, like a mod, or a YouTube video, the crowd just gets nasty.
+When I see someone post something they worked hard on, like a mod, or a YouTube video, the crowd just pisses on it.

 It takes courage for a new creator to put their works on display...

 They're joyless cretins who only derive satisfaction by crapping on the works of better men.